How Bodybuilders Build Cobra Traps workouts

 Wide Grip Dumbbell Upright Rows

 Another upper trap builder, this movement allows for a greater range of motion on the upward phase.
 Not employed specifically to target the upper traps, as is the close grip barbell version, it nevertheless puts tremendous pressure on this area and the middle trapezius region.
 Begin with dumbbells at your sides with palms facing back, pull weights to just below the front deltoid region, and squeeze traps.
-Slowly lower to starting position.
+Slowly lower to starting position stand with your feet, shrug your shoulders and squeeze your shoulder blades.

 When to Train Traps

 Trapezius training features in both shoulder and back training sessions.
 For my money, because the traps are part of the back, they should be trained with the back so as to avoid potentially overtraining this area (if we work traps with shoulders and train shoulders and back twice weekly, our traps are effectively hammered four times per week).
-Also, by training traps with back we may lift heavier on all traps movements, and avoid injury, because the spinal area will be better lubricated and adequately warmed from the preceding back work.
+Also, training trap bar exercises with back we may lift heavier on all traps movements, and avoid shoulder joint injury, because the spinal area will be better lubricated and adequately warmed from the preceding back work.

 12 Week Trap Building Program